adamjralph/Templater_Templates/readme.md

 #### Installation
 1. Make sure you've set a path to "Template folder location" in your Templater settings.
-2. Add the `.md` file ot the folder you've set as your "Template folder location".
+2. Add the `.md` file to the folder you've set as your "Template folder location".
 Make sure this is the _raw_ markdown file.
 See instructions at the top of the page.

 https://user-images.githubusercontent.com/29108628/119813486-a0d67a00-bee9-11eb-9e5b-7bed3f9eccee.mp4